kickstarter/ios-oss/README.md

 stay a while—explore how Kickstarter’s native squad has built and continues to build the app.

-We've also open sourced our [Android app](https://github.com/kickstarter/android-oss), and read more about our journey to open source [here TODO LINK]().
+We’ve also open sourced our [Android app](https://github.com/kickstarter/android-oss), and read more about our journey to open source [here TODO LINK]().

 ## Getting Started